Skip to content

 • If you are gluten intolerant, you can also substitute regular bread with gluten-free bread.

-• Coconut fanatics rejoice as coconut milk is an excellent replacement too.
+• If you like coconut, coconut milk works well too as coconut milk is an excellent replacement too.

 • You can even add in some almond extract, or get creative and make it savory with herbs and spices such as thyme or rosemary.